The Italian Pantry

 An Antipasto Platter

 An assortment of antipasti is a great way to start a casual meal or a special dinner.
 Platters of sliced meats, cheeses, and preserved vegetables decoratively arranged are great for parties.
+Use your imagination to place the ingredients so that the colors and shapes complement one another.
+For best flavor, the ingredients should be at room temperature or just slightly chilled.

 Here are some suggestions for a typical antipasto assortment.
 Serve accompanied by crunchy breadsticks and crusty Italian bread or focaccia.